BackupTheBerlios/eqtl/README.txt

 update.sh
 ---------

-Update.sh gets all template variables from conf files and regenerate all perl files from their template.
+Update.sh gets all template variables from conf files and regenerates all perl files from their template.
+The conf files from the conf_template need to be adopted to your project and need to be in a new folder called conf_yourprojectname.
+Update.sh needs to be called with your projectname as one Parameter.
 It will be one of the first commands to execute after having skimmed through the files in the doc folder.
 When invoked, it will execute "git pull" and afterwards apply all the template substitutions according to the settings in your config folder.
 The